Masala Design System

 Interview session with a user

-The process of building a component as simple as a button or as complex as a table starts with the design evaluation of existing products.
+The process of building a component as simple as a button or as complex as a table started with the design evaluation of existing products which included —

 Go through our products to find out where it or something like it is being used already.